nojhan/colout/README.md

   Search for additional palettes (\*.gpl files) in this directory.

 * `-d COLORMAP`, `--default COLORMAP`:
-  When using special colormaps (`scale` or `hash`), use this COLORMAP instead of the `spectrum` one.
+  When using special colormaps (`random`, `scale` or `hash`), use this COLORMAP instead of the default one.
   This can be either one of the available colormaps or a comma-separated list of colors.
-  WARNING: be sure to specify a default colormap that is compatible with the special colormap's mode.
+  WARNING: be sure to specify a default colormap that is compatible with the special colormap's mode, or else the colors may not appear the same.
-  For instance, if you indicate `scale`, you can use `-d red,green,blue`, but `-d 12,13,14` will fail.
-  Also, if you specify `Scale`, you cannot use `-d red,green,blue`, but `-d Rainbow` will work.
-  Similarly, external palettes are converted from RGB to 256-ANSI and will thus not work if you use them as default colormaps for a 8-colors mode special color.
+  Also, external palettes are converted from RGB to 256-ANSI and will thus not work if you use them as default colormaps for a 8-colors mode special color.

 * `-r TYPE(S)`, `--resources TYPE(S)`: